 We accept all major credit cards.
 We take our customers’ security seriously and ensure your private information is safe with us.
 To prevent fraudulent charges, all credit and debit card holders are subject to validation and authorization by both us and the card issuer.

 We will send you an email verifying your order once it is completed through our website.
-This email will outline your order, and provide an invoice number in case you need to contact us with any questions or concerns.
-Please make sure to keep this email, as inquiries without the reference number might be delayed.
+This email will outline your order and provide an invoice number in case you need to contact us with any questions or concerns.

 Yes!
 We will send you tracking information and confirmation when your package is being shipped.

 Lazarus Naturals and other popular CBD brands currently make products available in all 50 states.

 With the passage of the 2018 Farm Bill, regulations regarding hemp-derived ingestible cannabinoid products will continue to be updated, so we strongly recommend that you check with your local administration to ensure you are comfortable with the level of legality of consuming hemp CBD products before you buy them.

 - American Samoa

 - Costa Rica